Student Services Department

-The math specialist works with students in grades 1-5 in small groups on a regular basis in support of the classÊ¼s math curriculum.
-The learning specialist may work with students who are struggling, may work with students who are exceeding expectations on enrichment activities, or may work with students who are performing at grade level in a smaller group setting.
+The math specialist works with students on a regular basis in support of the class's math curriculum.
+She may provide support to students who are struggling, enrichment to those who are exceeding expectations, or more indvidualized attention for students who are performing at grade level.

-The reading specialist works with individuals as well as groups of students in grades 1-4 to improve reading and comprehension skills.
+The reading specialist works with individuals as well as groups of students to improve reading and comprehension skills.
 The reading specialist will work with classroom teachers to assess student reading, determine reading levels, develop classroom libraries, and create plans for reading interventions where necessary.

-The school social worker works with teachers and students to help the school meet its academic goals.
+The school counselor works with teachers and students to help the school meet its academic goals.
 The specific support services are varied but may include consultation with parents and teachers, program development, and direct work with children in groups and individually.
-The school social worker may interact with your child in various ways:
+The school counselor may interact with your child in various ways:

 Character Education Lessons: The counselor may work with whole classes on character education.
 Topics covered include but are not limited to sharing, citizenship, good sportsmanship, cooperation, conflict resolution, and friendship.

 Individual and Small Groups: A child may be referred by parent or teacher for individual or small group work for a variety of reasons.
 The counselor may work with a child to facilitate behavioral change, to enhance communication and social skills, help students cope with daily and life stressors, and promote decision making skills.
 The counselor will meet with the child and communicate with parents and teachers regarding the child's individual needs.